Training Meaning, Definition, Objectives, Process

 2) Updating Employee Skills

 In the changing environment, technological changes are taking place at a faster rate.
 Organisations must keep track of the speed and direction of changes.
 It is the organizational and moral responsibility of management to ensure that employees are equipped with the knowledge and skills required to adapt to technological changes.
-Training systems enable employees to update their abilities and integrate technological changes successfully into organisational systems and processes.
+Training systems encourage employees to update their abilities and integrate technological changes successfully into organisational strategies and procedures.

 3) Avoiding or Delaying Managerial Obsolescence

-A manager’s inability to cope with technological advancements is referred to as managerial obsolescence, as it is the management’s failure to adopt new methods and processes.
+A manager’s inability to cope with technological advancements is referred to as managerial obsolescence; it is the management’s failure to adopt new processes and methods.
 The obsolescence, in turn, retards organisational pe formance.
 Therefore, training is aimed at avoiding managerial obsolescence.

 4) Preparing for Promotion and Managerial Success: